Family Law Attorneys in Columbia, MD

 Given the relatively short period of time that LGBTQ+ individuals have had the right to marry, many couples considering marriage or facing divorce may have lived together for a long period of time before they had the right to marry.
 Marriage may have created issues regarding their property and which property is subject to division in a divorce.

-Our attorneys have significant experience in navigating these and other issues related to same sex couples.
-Contact our office to schedule a consultation with one of our experienced attorneys.
+Our Columbia, MD attorneys have significant experience in navigating these and other issues related to same sex couples.
+Contact our office to schedule a consultation with one of our experienced family law attorneys.